Towards Automated Identification of Violation Symptoms of Architecture Erosion: Conclusions and Future Work

 Specifically, we developed 15 ML-based and 4 DL-based classifiers to identify violation symptoms from developer discussions in code reviews (i.e., code review comments from four OSS projects in Gerrit).
 The results show that the SVM classifier based on \textit{word2vec} pre-trained word embedding performs the best with an F1-score of 0.779.
 In most cases, classifiers with the \textit{fastText} pre-trained word embedding model can achieve relatively good performance.
 Furthermore, 200-dimensional pre-trained word embedding models outperform classifiers that use 100 and 300-dimensional models.
 In addition, an ensemble classifier based on the majority voting strategy can further enhance the classifier and outperforms the individual classifiers.
-Moreover, practitioners’ perception of the usefulness of the classifiers' results validates the promising applications of automated identification of violation symptoms in practice.
+Moreover, practitioners' perception of the usefulness of the classifiers' results validates the promising applications of automated identification of violation symptoms in practice.
 Especially, such classifiers can enable and inspire practitioners to find architecturally-related violation issues, prioritize, and eventually handle them.
+Additionally, the best LLM-based classifiers outperform traditional ML/DL-based classifiers on identifying violation symptoms, and GPT-4o achieves comparatively better performance than Qwen-3 and DeepSeek-R1.
+Interestingly, we found that the ensemble technique cannot consistently improve the performance of LLM-based classifiers.
+Overall, we evaluated the proposed approaches using both balanced and naturally imbalanced settings.
+The results show that SVM-based classifiers achieve the best performance among traditional ML/DL approaches, while GPT-4o achieves the best overall performance among the evaluated LLMs.
+Additional statistical analyses confirm that the observed differences among classifiers are statistically significant, and the imbalanced evaluation demonstrates that the approaches remain effective under realistic low-prevalence conditions.